TTTanya/Real_Or_Not_Kaggle/README.md

 In this project I'm using NLP with neural networks testing three different architectures: CNN, LSTM and GRU.

 Best score evaluated in metric 'Accuracy' = 0.81.

+Twitter has become an important communication channel in times of emergency.
+The ubiquitousness of smartphones enables people to announce an emergency they’re observing in real-time.
+Because of this, more agencies are interested in programatically monitoring Twitter (i.e. disaster relief organizations and news agencies).